colinrobertbrooks/eslint-config-colinrobertbrooks/README.md

 - `colinrobertbrooks/prettier`
 - `colinrobertbrooks/typescript`

-_`colinrobertbrooks/prettier` must come last in the "extends" array so they get the chance to override other configs._
+_`colinrobertbrooks/prettier` must come last in the "extends" array so it gets the chance to override other configs._

 ## License